zhipenglinpro-project/rag-chatbot/README.md

 ---

-## 📌 Future Improvements

-- Replace rule-based routing with LLM-based Agent Router
-- Integrate LangGraph for advanced multi-step tool calling
-- Optimize the architecture for lightweight cloud deployment on platforms such as Render or Railway
-- Add RAG evaluation metrics (retrieval accuracy, answer quality, latency)
-- Migrate from Chroma to PostgreSQL + pgvector for production-level vector storage
-- Build a React frontend for a more scalable user experience

----

 ## 🚀 Roadmap

 ### Current Version

-* FastAPI Backend
+- FastAPI backend
-* Streamlit Frontend
+- Streamlit frontend
-* Chroma Vector Store
-* Docker Compose Deployment
-* Multi-tool Agent
+- Chroma vector store
+- Multi-tool agent router
-* Ollama & Groq Provider Support
+- Ollama and Groq provider support
+- Docker Compose local deployment
-* Unit and API tests with pytest
+- Pytest-based API and routing tests
-* GitHub Actions CI
+- GitHub Actions CI
-* Manual evaluation scenarios

 ### Planned Improvements

-* LangGraph Agent Workflow
+- Replace rule-based routing with an LLM-based or LangGraph-based agent workflow
+- Add automated RAG evaluation metrics for retrieval quality, answer grounding, and latency
+- Optimize the application for lightweight cloud deployment on Render or Railway
-* PostgreSQL + pgvector
+- Migrate from Chroma to PostgreSQL + pgvector for production-style vector storage
-* Cloud-native Deployment
-* Latency/cost tracking
-* Larger benchmark dataset
+- Build a React frontend for a more scalable user experience

 ---
 ## 👨‍💻 Author